cornell-cs5220-f17/cs5220-f17/web/git-info.md

 following process to make sure that we are able to access the correct version of your code:

-1. Create a `submission` tag and make sure it is synchronized with the origin:

-        git tag submission
-        git push origin --tags

-    This marks the commit you want to tag as submission ready; we will not consider any commits past the submission tag.
+1. Change to your project directory on the cluster.

+2. Run `submit-repo.sh [remote]` where `[remote]` denotes the name of the remote repository you are using.
+By default this will be `origin`.
+Once this has run, you will have created a `submission` tag on the remote server, and a file `repo.txt` locally that you should submit.

-2. Add the [CS 5220 SSH key](cs5220.pub) as a "deployment key" or "access key" with permission to read the repository (read-only should be the default).
+3. The `submit-repo.sh` script will also print an SSH public key when it finishes running; add the generated public key as a "deployment key" or "access key" with permission to read the repository (read-only should be the default).
 Directions for how to do this under [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/), [Bitbucket](https://confluence.atlassian.com/bitbucket/use-access-keys-294486051.html),